sjdavalle/pe-compass/README.md

 ```
 <br/>

-You can instead do another filter that matches as **endwith** in the filename or absolute file paths
+You can instead do another filter that matches as **ends_with** in the filename or absolute file paths

 ```bash
 # Recurse the "C:\Windows" folder, and filter for anything matching at the end with ".exe"